nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

+* Commands in WedLinker uses prefix to specify the parameters, the prefixes are stated as such:
+  * n/ Name
+  * a/ Address
+  * p/ Phone Number
+  * e/ Email
+  * t/ Tag
+  * w/ Wedding
+  * tk/ Task

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.